Periods tend to last between 4 to 8 days, and they tend to keep going until menopause, which usually happens when you’re around 50 years old.

-So if you’ve sworn off period sex — well, those days definitely add up.
+So, if you’ve sworn off period sex — well, those days definitely add up.

-Still, there are many misconceptions about it, so to help us wade through the facts about period sex (and give us tips about how to have great period sex), we reached out to New York-based doctor Alyssa Dweck, M.D., author of The Complete A to Z for your V, and Jane van Dis, M.D., an OB/GYN with Maven, the digital clinic for women.
+Still, there are many misconceptions about it.
+So, to help us wade through the facts about period sex (and give us tips about how to have great period sex), we reached out to New York-based Alyssa Dweck, MD, author of The Complete A to Z for your V, and Jane van Dis, MD, an OB-GYN with Maven, the digital clinic for women and families.

 In addition, Dwerk says, some women also have heightened libido during their menses… which always leads to better sex.

 “Some have hypothesized that since the cervix is slightly opened to allow menstrual blood and endometrial lining to pass, that there could be increased risk for transmission of viruses or bacteria during period sex,” van Dis says.
 “But there haven’t been any definitive studies showing this is true.”

-And yes, you can still get pregnant.
+And yes, you can still get pregnant